nitrite/nitrite-doc/java-sdk/migration.md

 #### Generator

 A `Generator` is a functional interface that takes a `Document` as input and returns a value.
-The value returned by the `Generator` function will be used as the value of the new field.
+The value returned by the `Generator` will be used as the value of the new field.

 ```java
 Generator<String> generator = document -> {